mtl-brainhack-school-2019/rwickens-sMRI-PET/README.md

   - This will expose me to the more popular alternative of CIVET
 - (If time allows, run data through MAGeT brain)

-Deliverable: a Jupyter notebook that improves the instruction sheet that I was given.
-Includes shell commands.
-Briefly explains the rationale behind the order of steps.
+**Deliverable: a Jupyter notebook that improves the instruction sheet that I was given.
+Comprised of shell commands.
+Briefly explains the rationale behind the processing steps.
+This will help all future lab members of our lab!**

 PROJECT 2: